burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 *Revision Update:* July 29, 2024

 *Historical Note:* The original title *"Technical Note.
-From C++1998 to C++2020"* in the update from Mar 2024 has been changed due to the additional appendix to cover some language and library features of C++ 2023.
+From C++1998 to C++2020"* in the update from March 2024 has been changed due to the additional appendix to cover some language and library features of C++ 2023.

 © 2022-2024 Konstantin Burlachenko, all rights reserved.